 This phase-out of the WEP reduction offers an incredible planning opportunity if you have worked at a job where you paid Social Security tax.
 For example, if you worked as an engineer for 20 years before you began teaching, you may be able to do enough part time work between now and when you retire to completely eliminate the monthly WEP reduction.
 This phase-out of the WEP reduction offers a great planning opportunity if you have worked at a job where you paid Social Security tax.

-Would it be worth it?
-If you consider how much more in benefits you could receive over your retirement lifetime, it could be worth $100,000 in extra income over a 20-year retirement.
+Would it be worth it to work a little more to get full Social Security benefits?
+If you consider how much more in benefits you could receive over your retirement lifetime, it could be worth $100,000 or more in extra income over a 20-year retirement!
 Obviously, not everyone has the option of accumulating enough years to wipe out the big monthly WEP reduction.
 But for those who do, or can get close, it’s worth taking a closer look.